ligato/cn-infra/docs/tutorials/04_kv-store.md

 }
 ```

 First, we need to create a new broker.
+The broker is an entity (a facade) through
+which we communicate with the data store.
 The broker needs to be initialized with
 a key prefix and for this example, we are going to use `/myplugin/` as a key prefix.
 The broker uses this key prefix for all of its operations (Get, List, Put, Delete).